About IPO Access

 How a firm distributes shares to their customers.
 For example, Robinhood performs a randomized allocation.

 This is a request for IPO shares.
-By placing a COB, you’re asking for the opportunity to purchase your desired quantity of shares at the IPO price.
+By placing a conditional offer to buy (COB), you’re asking for the opportunity to purchase a quantity of shares at the IPO price.
 An investor may place, edit, or cancel a COB after the initial price range is published and before the confirmation period ends.

 This is when the registration statement is confirmed; typically the night before an IPO is set to trade.

 When an investor sells their allocated IPO shares in the first 30 days after the IPO begins to trade publicly.

 The first and most detailed part of a company's IPO filing.
 This includes information about their business activities, financial performance, risks, and the offering.

 The primary market is where investors can buy newly-issued public shares in a company.

 The company that's going public and issuing shares.